Ease of Daily Use

 Ease of Removal and Storage

-We focused on three areas with this test: ability to hold a range of bike types, functionality on different vehicles, and bike-to-bike contact for hitch and trunk racks.
-Testing versatility required that we not only test each rack with everything from a road bike to a downhill sled but also that we put a variety of different combinations of bikes on our hitch and trunk racks.
+We focused on several areas with this test: ability to hold a range of bike types, weight restrictions, functionality on different vehicles, and bike-to-bike contact for hitch and trunk racks.
+Testing versatility required that we not only test each rack with everything from road bikes, electric bikes, and mountain bikes, but also that we put a variety of different combinations of bikes on our hitch and trunk racks.
 We were searching for the bike-to-bike contact that could not be mitigated by tray adjustment or bike positioning.

 Ease of Assembly